Investment Partnerships FAQ

 Our partner then periodically recommends where to invest the pooled capital.
 The partner and Realize Impact jointly diligence the investment opportunity, ensuring it is both prudent and impactful.

-Realize Impact later “harvests” the results of the investments, returning 99% of the results either back to the donor’s DAFs (or back to the foundations for institutions), or recycled back into the partnership for more investments.
+Realize Impact later “harvests” the results of the investments, returning 99% of the results either back to the donor’s DAFs (or back to the foundations for institutions), or recycled back into the investment partnership for more investments.

 3. Are each of these partnerships their own limited partnerships, LLC, etc?

-No LPs or LLCs are required, as all the capital in these partnerships are provided as donations to Realize Impact.
+No LPs or LLCs are required, as all the capital in these investment partnerships are provided as donations to Realize Impact.
 There are thus legally no limited partners nor general partners, just a charity that is making impact investments and donating 99% of the proceeds to other 501(c)(3) organizations.

 4. Who is the investor of record?